 - Achievement of local disease control

-- Death rate from the procedure of 0.6% and limb loss rate of 0.8%
+- The death rate from the procedure is 0.6% and limb loss rate of 0.8%.

 Patients with poor prognosis receive the greatest benefit from this procedure.